Regulation of Articular Cartilage Zonal Emergence: Harnessing Developmental Pathways to Enhance Regeneration

 Conclusion

-Revealing key mechanisms underlying zonal emergence in immature AC will enable true regeneration of injured AC, improving quality of life for patients with articular cartilage defects worldwide.
+Revealing key mechanisms underlying zonal emergence in immature AC will enable true regeneration of injured AC, improving the quality of life for patients with articular cartilage defects worldwide.

 Financiële details & Tijdlijn